ACCEPTING CASES NATIONWIDE

 Federal and State Regulation of 1,4-Dioxane

-The federal government found that 1,4-dioxane is hazardous to human health.
+Federal agencies, including the EPA, have identified 1,4-dioxane as posing potential risks to human health.
 The EPA issued health guidelines to keep workers and consumers safe from 1,4-dioxane exposure.
-The EPA is conducting further assessments about 1,4-dioxane and expects to issue final, binding water quality regulations soon.
-Historically, the EPA recommended maximum water levels of 0.35 ppb to 3.5 ppb.
+The EPA is conducting further assessments about 1,4-dioxane and expects to issue final, binding water quality regulations.
+Historically, the EPA recommended levels of 0.35 ppb to 3.5 ppb, depending on the different circumstances surrounding exposure.
+However, these levels are guidelines and not enforceable.

-Some states have passed water quality regulations to curb the 1,4-dioxane levels in their citizens’ tap water supplies.
+Some states have passed water quality regulations to decrease the 1,4-dioxane levels in their citizens’ tap water supplies.
 For example:

 Several states have experienced historically high 1,4-dioxane contamination from industrial runoff and poor waste management by companies and local governments.
 Lawsuits have been filed to hold 1,4-dioxane polluters accountable and encourage much-needed regulatory change.